raybellwaves/CFOpenData/doc/notes.rst

 .. _notes:

-CrossFit open data is displayed at the URL https://games.crossfit.com/leaderboard/open/2017?division=2&region=0&scaled=0&sort=0&occupation=0&page=1
+CrossFit open data is displayed at the URL: https://games.crossfit.com/leaderboard/open/2017?division=2&region=0&scaled=0&sort=0&occupation=0&page=1

-This Reddit post explains how to download data from the site https://www.reddit.com/r/crossfit/comments/5uikq8/2017_open_data_analysis/ To summarise: a page can be turned into a text file (or more accurately json (JavaScript Object Notation File) file) which contains information stored as arrays)
+This Reddit post explains how to download data from the site: https://www.reddit.com/r/crossfit/comments/5uikq8/2017_open_data_analysis/ To summarise: a page can be turned into a text file (or more accurately json (JavaScript Object Notation File) file) which contains information stored as arrays)